• Home

 Presentations

-Mrs. E.C.
-Ent has offered slide presentations about one-room schools.
-She also will bring artifacts to show others interested in schoolhouses.
+The late Mrs. E.C.
+Ent had offered slide presentations about one-room schools.
 Her daughter, Dr. Veronica Ent, has presented several sessions on various curriculum tools used in the one-room school.
-Below are some of the presentations that could be shared with your organization upon email request to concordschool1848@gmail.com.
+Below are some of the presentations that could be shared with your organization upon email request to [email protected].

 50-Minute Early School Topic Presentation Titles: